 When you apply for a mortgage, one of the things that lenders want to know is what portion of the value of the home you wish to finance.
 In other words, they want to know how much of a down payment you are going to be making in relation to the overall cost of the home.
 This percentage is known as the loan-to-value ratio (LTV).

-To calculate the LTV, you divide the total amount of the mortgage by the appraised value of the property:
+To calculate LTV, use the following equation.
+Simply divide the total amount of the mortgage by the appraised value of the property:

 This percentage is important to lenders because the higher your LTV, the lower your home equity.
 And lenders view borrowers with low equity as having a greater risk of defaulting on their loan.

-As a general rule, lenders require those who take out a mortgage with an LTV greater than 80 percent, to pay for private mortgage insurance.
+Many people wonder what a good loan-to-value ratio is.
+Having less than 80% LTV presents less risk to lenders.
+As a general rule, lenders require those who take out a mortgage with an LTV greater than 80 percent to pay for private mortgage insurance.
 This protects them in the event a borrower defaults by ensuring that the outstanding balance of the loan will be paid off.

 Lenders may also charge higher mortgage interest rates on high LTV loans than on loans where the down payment is at least 20 percent.
 And they may require a second appraisal of a property before they will approve the loan.